Stump Pass Beach State Park

 Australian Pines in Florida?

 Those stumps are the remnants of Australian Pine trees, an invasive plant that grows and spreads like crazy in Florida’s climate.
 Native to Australia, they made it onto the “most unwanted” plants list.
-Although no pine trees at all, they are flowering trees, they were once introduced to Florida to help stabilize the soil.
+Although there are no pine trees at all, they are flowering trees; they were once introduced to Florida to help stabilize the soil.
 They do that very well, but they edit some more “benefits” to it: they are creating a dense shade, and they are emitting a herbicide that is killing every plant that has the guts to grow within their drip line.

 A Bird Sanctuary

-Stump Pass – a great Place to be
+Stump Pass – a great place to be

 It is tricky but worth it